 How to Draw Celtic Knotwork.
 The old method These instructions can be followed with pencil and paper or using any computer based drawing or drafting program.

 I have used Corel Draw, Adobe Illustrator, and AutoDesk AutoCad for various projects, but my favorite is Corel Draw.
 In the tutorial below I show the method that I use in Corel Draw; however, I have deliberately left out program-specific instructions.
 I did this to make the instructions more broadly applicable to work with as many drawing and CAD programs as possible.
+This method, like most, begins with drawing the grid.
+How to Update a Hand Me Down Dresser.
 I love gift-wrap and I also love anything and everything having to do with typefaces.

 So it is no surprise to me that I have had my eye on this vintage typographer gift-wrap ever since Emily over at Jones Design Company posted about it as well as many other pretty papers she uses.
 I wanted to find a way I could use this gift-wrap where I could enjoy the pattern in my daily life instead of only wrapping gifts with it and giving it away.
 When I started to update my guest room I got an idea on how I could incorporate it into the room.

 One Perfect Cup The Utopik Design Lab have done it!
-They’ve taken our entire collected evolution of cup-making and holding of drink history and combined it into one cup.